Joseph Weydemeyer: American Civil War

 Shortly after dropping the American Workers League, Weydemeyer left New York and settled down in the Midwest, where he lived for four years, first in Milwaukee and then in Chicago, where he worked as a journalist and also as a surveyor.
 He tried to establish in Chicago, another independent German labor paper, and contributed to the Illinois Staats-Zeitung, a famous German Republican daily of the Midwest.
 He took part in the Deutsches Haus conference of German-American societies in Chicago in May 1860 to influence the Republican convention's platform and candidates.
 Back in New York at the end of 1860, he found a job as a surveyor of Central Park and became active in the election campaign for Abraham Lincoln.
 Eight months later, he was in the army.

 Thanks to his background as a Prussian military officer and surveyor, he became a technical aide on the staff of General John C. Frémont, the commander of the department of the West.
 He superintended the erection of ten forts around St. Louis.
 After Frémont was removed from his command in November 1861, Weydemeyer was made a lieutenant colonel and given command of a Missouri volunteer artillery regiment which took the field against Confederate guerillas in southern Missouri in 1862.
 At the end of the year, he was hospitalized for a nervous disorder and transferred to garrison duty in St. Louis, which he left in September 1863.

 Politically active in Missouri, Weydemeyer was facing two main issues: the extension of emancipation to Missouri and the prevention of a split between the Lincoln and Frémont faction of the Republican Party.
 Despite his own sympathy for the Frémont straight position, he tried to conciliate the factions and keep safe the victory in the 1864 election and in the war.
 In September 1864, Weydemeyer joined the army as colonel of the 41st Missouri Volunteer Infantry charged with the defense of St. Louis.
 While doing his military duty, he distributed copies of the Inaugural Address of the International Workingmen's Association, exchanged letters with Engels on military and political issues, contributed to local papers, as the Daily St Louis Press where he wrote an editorial greeting the founding of the First International.
 In July 1865, he demobilized his regiment and left the Army.

+Later life

-At the end of the war, he began to write regularly for the Westliche Post and the Neue Zeit, two St. Louis papers.
-He won the election as county auditor, holding his office from January 1, 1866 until his death.
-He worked for harsher tax laws and collecting unpaid taxes of men who used the war to become rich.
+At the end of the war, Weydemeyer began to write regularly for the Westliche Post and the Neue Zeit, two St. Louis papers.
+He was elected St. Louis County Auditor on the Radical Union ticket, serving from January 1, 1866 until his death.
+He worked for strong tax laws and collecting unpaid taxes of men who used the war to become rich.
 The same day William S. Sylvis inaugurated the National Labor Union in Baltimore, Weydemeyer died of cholera in St. Louis, Missouri, at the age of 48.